California State University, Northridge: Athletics

 The men's basketball team has made it to the NCAA tournament two times in 2001 and 2009.
 The team made it to three Big Sky championship games in 1997, 2000 and 2001.
 CSUN beat Eastern Washington in 2001 to advance to their first NCAA tournament.
 CSUN was seeded 13th and lost to the fourth seed Kansas in the round of 64.
 CSUN has played in two Big West championship games in 2004 and 2009.
 CSUN beat Pacific in 2009 and was seeded 15th in the NCAA tournament and lost to the second seed Memphis.

 The women's basketball team won the Big West Championship for the first time in 2014.
 They were the 16th seed in the NCAA tournament and lost to the first seed South Carolina.

 CSUN men's Soccer reached the 3rd Round of the 2006 NCAA tournament, knocking out Big West Conference rival UC Santa Barbara in the 2nd Round.

 The Women's Track and Field team won six straight Big West titles from 2006 to 2011.
 The men's Track and Field team has won three Big West titles in 2007, 2009 and 2010.

 The men's and Women's Basketball and Volleyball teams all play in the 2,500 seats Matadome located in Redwood Hall.

 CSUN's sports teams are known as the Matadors.
 In 1958 a student vote chose the school colors red and white and 'Matadors' as the school mascot over 158 nominations for possible nicknames.
 Matadors was elected over four other finalists Apollos, Falcons, Rancheros and Titans.

 The men's and women's boxing teams compete in the National Collegiate Boxing Association.
 CSU hosted the 2016 national championships for the United States Intercollegiate Boxing Association.

 The CSUN Esports Club currently hosts several teams for a variety of competitive video games such as League of Legends, Overwatch, Valorant, and Counter-Strike: Global Offensive.
 As of 2020, the CSUN Esports Club has been officially affiliated by Cloud9, an American Esports Organization under their Cloud9 University Affiliate Program.

 Campus life

 Clubs and organizations

-CSUN encourages students to enhance their overall college experience by joining clubs and organizations.
-There are more than 300 student clubs and organizations at CSUN.
-Through the Matador Involvement Center, students also have the opportunity to start a new club.
-All clubs and organizations at CSUN must sign a non-hazing contract.
-CSUN has a zero tolerance for any form of hazing.